horawa/schelling-simulation/README.md

                                   vacancies of equal utility instead of only moving to vacancies of greater utility.
 Off by default.
+  --pick-random / --pick-first    Relocation regime - agent to relocate picked
+                                  at random, or first on list.
+Random by default.
   --move-to-random / --move-to-first
-                                  Relocation regime - agents move to random better vacancy or to first better vacancy.
+                                  Relocation regime - agents move to random better vacancy, or to first better vacancy.
                                   Random by default.
+  -r, --radius INTEGER            Radius of neighborhood that agents will
+                                  consider.
+Default = 1 (only directly
+                                  adjacent neighbors).
   -i, --iterations INTEGER        Number of iterations.
 One agent moves during
                                   an iteration.
 Default = 10000
   --save-to PATH                  Directory to save simulation output.
 Default
-                                  = ./out
+                                  = ../out
   --save-period INTEGER RANGE     Save output array image every given number
                                   of iterations.
 If -v, also print status to console.
 Default = 100